scionsamurai/code-to-yaml-vector-search/futureUpdates.md

 4. Providing better context to the LLM for more accurate code modifications

 That said, your current approach is already quite solid.
 These would be refinements to consider as you evolve the system, not necessarily things you need to implement from the start.

+**TODO: Implement User Consent Modal for VS Code Links**

+*   **Problem:** Some users might be prompted by their browser/OS the first time they click a `vscode://` link, or they might not fully understand what's happening.
+The current method silently attempts to open the link.
+*   **Proposed Solution:**
+    *   Intercept clicks on `.file-path-link` elements.
+    *   Instead of directly launching VS Code via the hidden iframe, display a small, temporary modal (pop-up) or a toast notification.
+    *   This modal should explain:
+        *   &#34;You are about to open this file in VS Code.&#34;
+        *   &#34;Your browser might ask for permission the first time.&#34;
+        *   A clear &#34;Open in VS Code&#34; button.
+        *   A &#34;Don't show this message again&#34; checkbox (persisted via `localStorage`).
+        *   A &#34;Cancel&#34; button.
+    *   If &#34;Don't show this message again&#34; is checked, subsequent clicks should bypass the modal and directly use the hidden iframe method.
+*   **Benefits:** Improved user experience, clearer communication about external application launches, and better handling of initial browser permissions.
+*   **Files likely affected:** `static/analyze-query.js` (for modal logic and cookie/localStorage management), potentially new CSS for the modal.